 “He wanted us to open for him.
 He got Roxy Music to do it but you didn’t do that.
 David is strict, 45 per cent of the lights, 45 per cent of the sound.
 You would pass like a mild irritation, so we wouldn’t do it.
 He was a mover.
 I thought the band was okay, but the visual was so strong.
 We’d just come out of flower power and the blues and this was a huge injection.
 Whereas the rest of us all thought we were flash rockers, this was glam.
 Ronson looked spectacular, they looked amazing.
 It really was a night out.
 He was just a normal bloke [but] he just got so big after a while that everyone thought he’d become extra-terrestrial!”

-He still sounds astonished Bowie took an interest in his primal earth band – without All The Young Dudes, it’s very likely Mott would have split in 1972 without a hit and Hunter would not have the reputation, at 81, that enables him to still work as a full-time musician.
+He still sounds astonished Bowie took an interest in his primal earth band – without All The Young Dudes, it’s very likely Mott would have split in 1972 without a hit and Hunter would not have the reputation, as an octogenarian, that enables him to still work as a full-time musician.